vinod2106/flume-custom/README.md

 # flume-custom
-This is a feature branch for adding a custom source in flume.
+nf-source branch adds a custom source in flume.
 This source reads a line and concatenates to the next line.

 #Input
 1